GodsBoss/LiveCollection/README.md

 Adds a method to collections.
 A method is called with the context of the collection, so `this.values()` returns the values wrapped by the collection.

+### `LiveCollection.addMutator(name, mutate)`

+Adds a mutator to the mutable collection (but not the readonly collections).

+### `LiveCollection.addTransformer(name, transform)`

+Adds a transformer to both mutable and readonly collections.
+A transformer is a function which is used to create the values of a readonly collection.

 License
 -------